 The Fund seeks to deliver long-term performance by allocating capital to companies which demonstrate strong management of their environmental, social and governance (ESG) risks and opportunities.
-This follows the abrdn US Dollar Credit Sustainable Bond Investment Approach.
+This follows the abrdn Asian Credit Sustainable Bond Investment Approach.

 The portfolio is underpinned by abrdn's well-established active management approach of security selection tailored to the overall environment, which combines fundamental and ESG considerations into the individual name, sector and top-down portfolio construction decisions.
 An assessment of a company's sustainability is supported by proprietary company rating models and a deeply embedded ESG framework utilising on-desk Fixed Income and central ESG resources.
 The Fund will:

-- Target at least a 15% reduction of the benchmark investable universe by excluding companies identified as not having sustainable business practices.
+- Exclude companies identified as not having sustainable business practices.
 This is achieved through a set of exclusions, which identify controversial business activities and ESG laggards i.e. companies rated poorly based on their management of ESG risks within their business. - Engage with companies to gather a forward-looking insight into management of ESG risks, opportunities and actively influence the management of these factors in line with best practice standards. - Target an equal or better ESG score compared to the benchmark. - Target a lower carbon intensity than the benchmark.